 In addition, a project was funded to add athletic field lights to one youth soccer field at Keach Park.
-The Department anticipates to have a vendor under contract for the work late in the fall and will then begin holding public meetings for the project.
+The Department selected H.L.
+Turner Group for design and assistance with creating new operating estimates.
+The first public meeting will be held on January 11, 2024.
 Several projects were also funded in the Cemetery Division to improve failing retaining walls.
 Department staff are working with Milestone Construction on this project.

 In June 2023, City Council and the Concord School District agreed to create a new Park Master Plan for the Memorial Field Complex.
 The cost of the project will be shared equally between the two organizations.
-The first meeting for the Master Plan was held in September 2023, and the second public meeting will be held prior to the end of calendar year 2023.
+The first meeting for the Master Plan was held in September 2023, and the second public meeting will be held in February 2024.